refactor-group/.github/profile/README.md

 join the community conversation](mailto:jim@jimhodappcoaching.com).

 We welcome new members into the community and will provide a more formal way of joining coming soon.
-In the meantime, feel free to browse around the repositories, clone the code, see if you can get everything running, and even contribute bug fixes or new features.
+In the meantime, feel free to browse around the repositories, clone the existing source code, try to get everything running, and even contribute bug fixes or to contributing a new feature.

 ***